FOSSEE/st-scripts/plotting_data/script.rst

 ..
 R5

-To obtain the square of sequence T we will use the function square with argument T.This is saved into the variable tsquare.
+To obtain the square of sequence T we will use the function square with argument T.This is saved into the variable Tsquare.

 ..
 L5